Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-62-tooth-and-claw.md

 They were sending a hell of a signal of esteem, and that was a thing which would make anyone nervous.
 But Garaaf was a grizzled Father of Whitecrest, and that meant the reason for his invitation could only be one thing: terrible duty.

 They met him at the base of the Fortress’s tallest tower, where Garaaf was subjected to Daar’s infamously boisterous affection.
 Of course, Garaaf was no stranger to those spine-creaking hugs and Daar’s relentlessly excitable cheer.
-What was different...was the maturity.
+What was different... was the maturity.

 Young Daar wasn’t so young any longer.
 Wasn’t so blissfully happy, either.
 Garaaf had known the Great Father for a time, through his close relationship with Regaari and through watching him become Stoneback’s youngest Stud-Prime ever, tied for their youngest Champion.